Pinyin Zhou logo Pinyin Joe's

 Chinese Computing Help Desk

-Automatically convert pinyin with tone numbers
+Automatically convert Pinyin with tone numbers

-into pinyin with tone marks (diacritics)
+to Pinyin with tone marks (diacritics)

 Hanyu Pinyin tones